Constipation, symptoms, causes, Treatment, Prevention, home remedies for constipation

 • Don't ignore the urge to pass stool.

-• Exercise regularly, it improves digestion and absorption.
+• Exercise regularly to improve digestion and nutrient absorption.

 • Create a regular schedule for bowel movements.